 Contact an Employee Rights Lawyer for Help Recovering Unpaid Meal and Break Time Wages

 Employers cannot deny workers the time they need to eat and rest.
 If that’s happening to you, consult an experienced employment rights lawyer to hold the business accountable for its unlawful actions.
-At the Employment and Consumer Law Group, we don’t tolerate the mistreatment of hardworking Tennesseans.
+At the Employment and Commerce Law Group, we don’t tolerate the mistreatment of hardworking Tennesseans.
 Call or contact us immediately for help with your case.
 The first consultation is free.